Table of Contents

 2. Look at old photos and concentrate on unique odours

-Old photos are very helpful.
-Odours characteristic of a place, or a person, is a powerful tool to remember the past.
-It could be apricot jam being made, a woman’s perfume, hickory smoke, aftershave, a cake, a tart, or a stable.
-Quiet reverie in the evening when you are tired from a hard day’s work, sitting in a comfortable chair, can open up a channel to lost or blocked memories, it is like a deep state of reflection.
+Old photos are invaluable.
+Odours characteristic of a place or a person are a powerful tool to remember the past.
+It could be the aroma of apricot jam being made, a woman’s perfume, hickory smoke, aftershave, a cake, a tart, or a stable.
+Quiet reverie in the evening, when you are tired from a hard day’s work, sitting in a comfortable chair, can open up a channel to lost or blocked memories; it is like a deep state of reflection.

 3. Make notes when watching movies, reading a book or paging through a magazine.

-“Forgotten” memories are often brought to the surface when we experience or remember something that is related to the event.
-By reading books, watching movies paging through magazines, viewing videos, reading and viewing images on the internet are also a great source to stimulate childhood memories.
+“Forgotten” memories are often brought to the surface when we experience or recall something related to the event.
+Reading books, watching movies, paging through magazines, viewing videos, and browsing images on the internet are also excellent sources to stimulate childhood memories.
 HINT: A great idea is to carry a notebook – or make notes on your mobile phone – keep these journal entries with your photos.
 When a memory is elicited, have your notebook ready.
 Make notes, sketches and diagrams.
-Write up your emotions; make notes on what you ‘see.’
+Write up your emotions; make notes on what you see.’

 4. Delve deeper – do not resist repressed events and thoughts

 Look inward and listen to yourself.
 Don’t resist the thoughts and images that come to your mind – each one is a clue.
-The resistance to specific thoughts – especially those memories that are not so pleasant – is a survival mechanism.
+The resistance to specific thoughts – especially those unpleasant memories – is a survival mechanism.
 It protects us from negative experiences.
-Some of you have been through some tough things; most of us had been.
+Some of you have faced some tough challenges; most of us have.
 We have learned from it.
 It makes us resilient.
 Mostly.
 Ensure you are in a positive state of mind when you regress to these thoughts.
 Remember, you have overcome it.
-Be brave and strong; carefully visiting those events will assist you to uncover some childhood memories that are positively related to those not so positive revealed thoughts.
-See it as part of life – the negative happens to us all.
+Be brave and strong; carefully visiting those events will help you uncover some childhood memories that are positively related to the not-so-positive thoughts you’ve revealed.
+See it as part of life – the negative happens to all of us.
 It is how you respond to those events that are important.
 Be brave.
 It all depends on how you look at it.
 View it as lessons learned – keep it upbeat.
-By facing, some of those not so positive thoughts and memories will make you stronger.
-In the process, more details will be uncovered; from those thoughts – make associations – link it to other events.
+By facing some of those not-so-positive thoughts and memories, you will make yourself stronger.
+In the process, more details will be uncovered; from those thoughts, make associations, and link them to other events.
 Memories will be triggered.

-By listening to the stories of family members and those closest to your – discussing the past and telling stories – can uncover and stimulate childhood memories.
-Mostly, those who have rich, layered stories told to them about the past can make more connections, and consequently remember more of their childhood.
-After discussions, take time to reflect – one memory at a time – make notes, make sketches, draw a diagram, a timeline.
+Listening to the stories of family members and those closest to you, discussing the past, and sharing stories can help uncover and stimulate memories from childhood.
+Mostly, those who are told rich, layered stories about the past can make more connections and, consequently, remember more of their childhood.
+After discussions, take time to reflect – one memory at a time – and make notes, sketches, diagrams, or timelines.
 Why not consider using watercolours – or other art mediums – to make in-depth notes?

-The different hairs styles form the ATOZ (A to Z Hairstyles website).
+The different hairstyles from the A TO Z (A to Z Hairstyles website.
 These are, in a way, related to the length of the hair.
 What they actually are is the fraction of hair that is to be left on the scalp by the barber.
 Credit: https://atozhairstyles.com/articles/haircut-numbers-guide-to-hair-clipper-sizes/

 Essential barber hand tools used for cutting men’s hair.
 Vintage scissors, electric clippers, straight razor, comb, and shaving brush.

-The barber chair: Chrome tubing framework, brown or black leather upholstery.
+Chrome tubing framework, brown or black leather upholstery.
 Adjustable chair (up and down) with a headrest and footrest.
-I remember the long strop (strip of leather for sharpening the straight razor) hanging from the barber chair.
+I remember the long strop (a strip of leather used for sharpening straight razors) hanging from the barber chair.
 Uncle Jan used it occasionally to swipe the straight razor up and down just before he shaved the hair around our ears and in the neck.

 ‘Innocent radiogram sounds across neighbour’s fence’ (six words).